tiagomms/xr-portfolio/_posts/2023-10-29-xr-design-fellowship-module-04-assign.md

 - **Sync event with loved ones** - everyone gathers and visits those places for social interaction
 - **Past Memories (async)** - revisit on your own

-You can see them on the videos below (the first is creating a memory, the second video contains both the live event and past memory recap).
+You can see them again on the video below.

-{% include video id="880245706" provider="vimeo" %}

-{% include video id="870635106" provider="vimeo" %}
+{% include video id="884960479" provider="vimeo" %}

 In case you are interested, the quick UI mockups were made in Figma based on the [Float Grid Template](https://docs.floatgrids.com/getting-started/overview).
 You can see them in more detail below.